Helping struggling teachers improve has become a big concern — and a

 New York City schools spent close to $100 million last year just on private consultants.

-Yet even as districts increase accountability for teachers, few are checking on the companies, universities and in-school programs that are supposed to help them get better.
+Yet even as districts increase accountability for teachers, few are

 Little reliable, independent research exists on what kind of training for teachers actually works, however.